-Teresa Peters is an artist currently based in Aotearoa/ New Zealand.
-She works in clay, ceramics, moving image and photography.
-On returning from Berlin and New York in 2015 she completed her PGDipFA at Elam and was the Studio One Toi Tu Creative Ceramics Resident in 2019.
-She is a production designer and filmmaker in collaboration with Florian Habicht ~ PULP: A Film about Life, Death & Supermarkets, 2014.
+Teresa Peters is a production designer TERESAPETERS.film and filmmaker in collaboration with Florian Habicht ~ PULP: A Film about Life, Death & Supermarkets, 2014.
 Her film work has screened widely the international film festival circuit, including Cannes official selection.

-She ‘excavates’ primordial ‘artefacts’ and navigates pseudo-archaeology and abstract geology.
+Her work ‘excavates’ primordial ‘artefacts’ and navigates pseudo-archaeology and abstract geology.
 Molten entities in intimate combustion.
 Navigating the prehistoric futuristic, she fuses earth bodies into fluid digital realms and ‘archives’ them as photographic artefacts.
-ECHOES won the Portage Premier Ceramic Award, 2021 at Te Uru Waitakere Contemporary Gallery ~ the first work in the 21 year awards history to be presented as a photograph.

 DISASTROUSFORMS.COM, 2020 is a body of ceramic and clay artefacts from a faux sci-fi disaster, archived on an online platform ~ exploring natural disasters, natural history and archiving.
 Disaster as the mother of revolution.
 It is inspired by/archived with Auckland Museum Collections Online and made with the support of Creative New Zealand.
 Echoing Berlin club culture and drawing museum collections out into the civic centre.
 As Walter Benjamin observed, collections are never finished.
 It launched on the Auckland Live Digital Stage, as a large-scale cosmic audio-visual event in 2021.